thielmeiers/Retro_Overlay-a_controller_overlay_app/README.md

 ## I honestly don't know how far I plan to take this right now, but I don't plan to stop adding things anytime soon.

 ## Besides cleaning the code up some more, I am also working on a way to have the controller input control mouse movement, the testing code I have for that is in this version of the project.
 Just run the the python file directly from the cmd line to test.
+Keep in mind you will need to rebuild the app, or get in contact with me on Discord at _Moyamoya_Boy_, and I can add your custom skin to the main build for future updates.

 ## Also, the set_primary.py is a helper program I wrote to quickly change my main desktop display and I added it here because I thought others would find it convenient.

+# Development Roadmap

+## Getting controller_to_mouse.py functioning, and adding a toggle function to use it with overlay
+## Create more shpaes for easier gamepad skin creation.
+## Add a "Create your own" or " + " to the Skins tab to let users easily create their own without needing to program their own